-Great Lakes Graphite produces micronized synthetic graphite products through a partner located in the Eastern United States.
+Great Lakes Graphite produces micronized high quality, high purity synthetic graphite products through a partner located in the Eastern United States.
+This material is used in a variety of applications and is available in sizes that range between 5 and 45 microns.

 These products are available now and are being delivered in quantity to customers in the drilling and steel industries.

-Great Lakes Graphite and Ashland Advanced Materials, LLC have formed a partnership to work together to develop the capability for industrial scale purification of micronized graphite.
-Access to large volume purification capabilities will create a strong competitive advantage for Great Lakes Graphite as it continues preparations to join the energy storage and lithium-ion battery market supply chains.
+Great Lakes Graphite and Ashland Advanced Materials, LLC have formed a partnership to jointly manufacture high purity micronized graphite products, at an industrial scale.
+Capabilities to manufacture coated spherical purified graphite (CSPG) are currently being evaluated.
+Access to large volume purification capabilities creates a strong competitive advantage for Great Lakes Graphite as the Company joins the energy storage and lithium-ion battery market supply chains.

 The partnership provides a number of benefits, including the following: